Penn Museum: Africa

+The museum has about 196 artifacts from the punitive Benin Expedition of 1897, including notably the Benin Bronzes, procured directly from British forces who had partaken in the expedition.
+The bronzes were restored after suffering damage in the nineteenth and twentieth centuries.
+The museum has indicated that it's openness to deaccession and repatriate them.

-The Penn Museum has one of the most extensive Sherbro Island collections in the world.
+Penn Museum has one of the most extensive Sherbro Island collections in the world.
 During a museum sponsored expedition in 1936–1937, Curator of General Ethnology, Henry Usher Hall spent seven months conducting ethnographic research among the Sherbro people of Sierra Leone.
 The collection consists of textiles, sculpture, artifacts related to subsistence and household items, secret society and examples of medicine bundles.
 Hall's papers include field notes, bibliographies, and textual commentaries that provide ethnographic information about the way of life of the Sherbro people and others—including the Mende, Krim, and Temne peoples—who lived among them.

 The Central African collection includes approximately 3000 artifacts from the Democratic Republic of Congo (formerly the Belgian Congo).
 The majority of these artifacts were collected by the German ethnographer Leo Viktor Frobenius on his expedition to the Kasai district of the Congo in 1906.
 His collection illustrates the diverse sculptural forms found among the different cultural groups in the Central African region.
 Some of the cultures represented in the collection are the Kuba, Kongo, Luba, Suku, Yaka, Pende, Teke, Chokwe, and Luluwa.
 One of the lesser known collection within the African Section is the Moroccan collection.
 Dr. and Mrs. Talcott Williams travelled to Morocco in 1898 and returned with approximately 600 objects to document the cultures in Morocco.
 The collection consists of clothing, shoes, rugs, blankets, weapons, jewelry, pottery, baskets, cooking pots.
 This thorough collection of objects representing daily life was well documented by Dr. Williams who also collected on behalf of the Smithsonian.

 On November 16, 2019, the Penn Museum debuted a newly renovated African gallery alongside many other new galleries and rooms.
 Penn professor of Sociology and Africana Studies, Dr. Tufuku Zuberi, was appointed as the head curator for the new Africa exhibit, and approached his former student Breanna Moore about designing a new dress for the gallery.
 Moore enlisted the help of her friend and Philadelphia artist, Emerson Ruffin, to create the dress titled “Wearable Literature”, now a popular item in the Penn Museum's African galleries.